ivaste/KeyWordSpotting/README.md

 # End-to-End Framework for Key-Word Spotting
-Detect a relatively small set of predefined keywords in a stream of user utterances.
+Detect a set of predefined keywords in an audioclip.

 <!-- ADD GIF demonstartion -->